Rising Damp, Leading To Mould Landlord Housing Disrepair How Much Compensation Can I Claim?

 If you have experienced housing disrepair which has caused rising damp in your rented home, which has resulted in you being inconvenienced or damage to your property, you could be entitled to make rising damp disrepair compensation claim.
 This will include compensation for the inconvenience you suffered, loss or damage of property and may also compensate you for any alternative accommodation you had to seek.

-If rising damp in your rented flat or house caused you to become ill, or worsened an existing medical condition, you could potentially make a personal injury claim for compensation.
+If rising damp in your rented flat or house caused you to become ill or worsened an existing medical condition, you could be able to make landlord housing disrepair compensation claims for rising damp leading to mould.
 If your personal injury claim is successful it will be awarded in two parts.
 The first part of your claim will be general damages, which will compensate you for the pain and suffering your injuries have caused you.
 General damages will make up the largest portion of your compensation for damp.

 The second part of your compensation for damp related illnesses are the special damages.
 Special damages will be a reimbursement of any expenses you have experienced as a result of your illness caused by rising damp.